 Rachel (Heinrichs) Roy specializes in labour and employment law and election and campaign law.
 Rachel also provides legal advice in human rights cases, workers’ compensation matters, and assistance to organizations to ensure their campaigns comply with electoral, privacy and CRTC rules .
 Rachel provides representation at arbitration and various tribunals and courts, including the BC Labour Relations Board, the BC Human Rights Tribunal and the Canadian Human Rights Commission.

 Rachel studied law at the University of Manitoba and the University of British Columbia.
 She also studied international law, including competition law, internet law, and children's rights law at the University of Leiden in the Netherlands.

-During her legal studies, Rachel was an intern with the Review Division of WorkSafeBC and at the BC Provincial Court in Surrey.
+During her legal studies, Rachel was an intern at the Review Division of WorkSafeBC and the BC Provincial Court in Surrey.
 She later worked for the Office of the Chief Judge.
 Rachel articled with a labour law firm in downtown Vancouver prior to being called to the British Columbia bar.